Root Canal Treatment El Reno

 The Root Canal Procedure

-After our team has confirmed you have a pulp infection, the root canal procedure will involve a few basic steps:
+After Dr. Parsons has confirmed you have a pulp infection, the root canal procedure will involve a few basic steps:

 • Your tooth and the surrounding area will be numbed.